timmcginley/41934/Assignments/A2/README.md

 A diagram should:
 * Describe all stages and processes of the use case
 * Show the inputs and outputs between your tool and other data models, experts, stakeholders etc.
 * Clearly show the exchange of information between your tool and the IFC model.
-Which specific classes are being checked or manipulated?
+Which specific IFC classes are being checked or manipulated?

+[Here](https://raw.githubusercontent.com/timmcginley/41934/f21cac124069f9fdfd79cfc0cd5869d8746bf40c/Assignments/images/EnergyAnalysisBPMN_whole.svg) is a simple example of a diagram for an Energy Analysis use case.

+[Here](https://raw.githubusercontent.com/timmcginley/41934/main/Assignments/images/EnergyAnalysisComplexIDMdiagram.png) is a more complex [IDM](/41934/Concepts/IDM) diagram of Energy Analysis.

 See [this document](https://standards.buildingsmart.org/documents/IDM/IDM_guide-QuickGuideToBPMN-2007_01.pdf) and [this page](https://technical.buildingsmart.org/standards/information-delivery-manual/) from buildingSMART for more information about creating [IDM](/41934/Concepts/IDM) diagrams using BPMN.